Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 - Ways to drive superior margins/product quality with new suppliers around the globe

-Good vendor relationships thrive from honesty, and if you find better pricing from other partners, share this with your existing suppliers.
+Good vendor relationships thrive from honesty.
 Transparency and being proactive about seeking annual improved efficiency even when sticking with your current vendor will enable you to optimize your single-sourcing strategy.

 Conclusion

-Sole sourcing, or single-sourcing, is a fundamental concept in procurement that involves obtaining all supplies and materials from a single supplier.
+Sole sourcing is a fundamental concept in procurement that involves obtaining all supplies and materials from a single supplier.

 The advantages include strengthened supplier relations and better control over supplies, while the disadvantages include potential risks due to supplier closures, as seen during the COVID-19 pandemic.